Check if you need planning permission

 Other consents to consider

 - Building regulations approval.
-Building regulations apply to most building work - even if you don't need planning permission, therefore it is important to know when approval is needed.
+You need this for most building work even if you don't need planning permission.

 - Listed Building Consent.
-Special consent is required for any work on a listed building.
+You need special consent to work on a listed building.

 - Tree Preservation Orders.
-You must check whether an order has been taken out to protect any tree your work might affect.
+You must check if an order has been made to protect any tree your work might affect.